This article was updated on the 14th of August 2023 for clarity and to improve text readability.

 Lemon arugula salad

-Craving for a fresh dish to go with your omelet?
+Craving a fresh dish to go with your omelet?
+Try this arugula salad.

-And have I brought up how simple it is to make?
+And have I mentioned how simple it is to make?

 You only need five ingredients and three minutes to get this lemon arugula salad on your plate.